I love finding unique ways to save money or hacks to earn free money and gift cards. So it is no surprise that Survey Junkie caught my attention…

 If your employer doesn’t offer a 401k or offer matching, you can open up an IRA at most banks or with a reputable financial advisor.
-If this is your first time setting up a retirement account and your first time investing, I would suggest you find someone who is knowledgeable about taxes and consider safe investments.
+If this is your first time setting up a retirement account or your first time investing, find someone knowledgeable about taxes, and considers safe investments.

 Should you follow this plan, you will have gone to great lengths to save some extra money for retirement.
 The last thing you would want to see is your hard work eaten up by high fees, or market losses.

 What if you can save three dollars a day without Survey Junkie?